 Earth Hour is a worldwide movement in support of energy conservation and sustainability, sponsored by the World Wildlife Fund (WWF).

-On a Saturday night near the equinox of March, in thousands of cities, individuals, businesses, and famous monuments such as the Eiffel Tower, the Great Wall of China, and the Statue of Liberty go dark for one hour.
+On a Saturday night near the equinox of March, individuals, businesses, and famous monuments such as the Eiffel Tower, the Great Wall of China, and the Statue of Liberty go dark for one hour in thousands of cities.

-Across each continent, this one small act reminds all of us of our enormous impact on planet Earth.
+Across each continent, this one small act reminds us of our enormous impact on planet Earth.

 Disclosure: This post contains affiliate links.
 By clicking through and making a purchase, we receive a small commission at no extra charge to you.
 All proceeds help support our free global education website.
 Thank you!